 Duplicate Content: A substantial block of content that appears on more than one web page (within the same domain or across different ones).
 The problem with duplicate content is that when a search engine bot finds it, it will not be able to determine which domain has more relevance on the subject.
 But duplicate content is also a common occurrence within a page.
 For example, if you have a separate mobile or a local version of your website.
 In this case, you should pick a page that will be the original and add a piece of code (rel=canonical) to all the others, clearly pointing the search engines to the original version.

-- Expertise: Represents a person with comprehensive knowledge on a topic.
+- Expertise: Represents a person with comprehensive knowledge of a topic.
 Your content must demonstrate professional experience and knowledge about the topic.
 Example: A verified professional writing a blog post.

 - Authoritativeness: Clearly demonstrate you are an expert and display the creator’s authoritativeness of the main content.
-Example: Displaying the author credentials, job title, bio, and relevant experience.
+Example: Displaying the author’s credentials, job title, bio, and relevant experience.

 - Trustworthiness: Demonstrate trust signals to the user.
-Show users they can have confidence in the content creator.
-Instill confidence that the main content people are interacting with is safe.
+Show users, they can have confidence in the content creator.
+Instills confidence that the main content people are interacting with is safe.
 Example: SSL, HTTPS, easily visible contact info, professionalism.

 Editorial Link: These are links placed within the body of the main content and serve the same purpose as a citation, meaning the author of the content has named you as a trustworthy knowledge source on the subject and thinks that their readers will find the link valuable and useful.
-They are part of a strong link profile and they are neither paid for or requested and these are the best backlink you could wish for.
+They are part of a strong link profile and they are neither paid for nor requested.
+These are the best backlink you could wish for.